jordanamorais/lfrgs-frontend-samples/README.md

 ## ADTs

-A bunch of [most commonly used ADTs for Asset Publishers](adts/) and how to set them up.
+A list of the [most common used ADTs for Asset Publishers](adts/) and how to set them up.

 ## Templates